-April 26 Rethinking empire and colonialism in the post-colonial moment
+Tuesday, Rethinking empire and colonialism in the post-colonial moment historians.

-David Scott, Conscripts of Modernity: The Tragedy of Colonial Enlightenment (Duke University Press, 2004), 1-222 historians.
 Although they recognize the legitimacy of restricting access to some sources for national security, proprietary, and privacy reasons, they have a professional interest in opposing unnecessary restrictions whenever appropriate.